Report: Global Priorities in Support of Clean Hydrogen Industry Development

 The Hydrogen Council is a CEO-led initiative of leading global companies with a long-term ambition for hydrogen to help foster a clean energy transition.
-Its website does not contain a specific projects database though recent reports have focussed on hydrogen decarbonisation pathways, Hydrogen Insights 2021 – A Perspective on Hydrogen Investment, Deployment and Cost Competitiveness, Policy Toolbox for Low Carbon and Renewable Hydrogen. and Hydrogen for Net Zero.
+Its website does not contain a specific projects database though 2021 reports have focussed on hydrogen decarbonisation pathways, Hydrogen Insights 2021 – A Perspective on Hydrogen Investment, Deployment and Cost Competitiveness, Policy Toolbox for Low Carbon and Renewable Hydrogen. and Hydrogen for Net Zero.

 Review date: October 2022